 How do you calculate Profit First?

-Mike Michalowicz recommends five core accounts: an income account where all revenue lands, an owner's compensation account for your pay, an operating expenses account for daily costs, a profit account for retained earnings, and a tax account for quarterly and annual tax obligations.
+Michalowicz recommends five core accounts: an income account where all revenue lands, a profit account for retained earnings, an owner's compensation account for your pay, an operating expenses account for day-to-day costs, and a tax account for quarterly and annual tax obligations.
+Some business types add a sixth account for inventory (e-commerce), materials and subcontractors (contractors), or payroll (group practices).

 What are the Profit First percentages?

 Recommended percentages vary by revenue tier.
-A business earning $250,000 annually might allocate 5% to profit, 50% to owner's pay, 30% to operating expenses, and 15% to taxes.
-Michalowicz provides allocation targets in the Profit First book based on where your business sits today.
+A business earning under $250,000 annually might target 5% to profit, 50% to owner's pay, 15% to taxes, and 30% to operating expenses.
+As revenue grows, the profit percentage increases and operating expenses absorb more of the allocation.
+For industry-specific percentages, see our full Profit First percentages guide.

 Who should use Profit First?

 Any business owner who wants predictable profit and tighter expense control.
-The system works especially well for service businesses, consultants, agencies, and other companies without heavy inventory or equipment costs.
-If cash flow feels chaotic, Profit First can bring structure.
+The system works especially well for service businesses, consultants, agencies, contractors, and other companies without heavy inventory.
+If your cash flow feels chaotic or your revenue is growing but profit isn't, Profit First gives you a structure to fix both.